Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Potential Connections & Buttons Solutions

 The connections will not have any possible solutions.
 We are to use the connections Lochinvar has requested.
-Those connectors are a molex and usb connection.
+Those connectors are a Molex and usb connection.

 1. Push Button
    - They are simple to use.
    - They are durable.
-   - The more you use it the more wear it will recieve.
+   - The more you use it the more wear it will receive.
 [23]

 2. Rotary Encoder
    - They are very reliable.
    - There different types of rotary encoders to choose from depending on all of our needs (Absolute, Rotary, and Incremental)
    - They are more susceptible to dirt and grime due to them being raised.
 [24]

-Due to this tool being used in a testing envirnoment and potentially in the field in furture applications we will choose to use push buttons on our fan diagnostic tool.
+Due to this tool being used in a testing environment and potentially in the field in future applications we will choose to use push buttons on our fan diagnostic tool.

 # High Level Solution

 The diagnostic tool will be developed primarily using a display and a microcontroller.
 The microcontroller will take in a desired signal and output a desired signal corresponding to a set of user-defined parameters
-(depennding on the mode of operation these will be some variation of PWM and TACH).
+(depending on the mode of operation these will be some variation of PWM and TACH).
 The user will use the buttons connected to the microcontroller to set desired settings, and the display will be used to view the menus required to do so.
 The display will also display the PWM and TACH signals in relation to a mode chosen by the user in order for the user troubleshoot the issues regarding the blower fan properly.